-The Acronis Schools Initiative finds underserved and neglected communities where children and adolescents suffer from a lack of educational infrastructure and poor learning environments.
+The Acronis Cyber Foundation’s Schools Initiative finds underserved and neglected communities where children and youth lack educational infrastructure and poor learning environments.

-Working with non-profit organizations worldwide, the Acronis Schools Initiative builds schools that meet the unique needs of each community and helps find to solutions to the infrastructure challenges that can affect a school’s effectiveness.
+Working with non-profit organizations worldwide, the Acronis Cyber Foundation’s Schools Initiative builds schools that meet each community’s unique needs and helps find solutions to the infrastructure challenges that can affect a school’s effectiveness.